eduardogomesf/my-album/README.md

 - List user's deleted albums
 - List user's album and its files (infinite scroll)
 - Upload files to an album
-- Delete fiels of an album
+- Delete files of an album
 - Move files from one album to another
 - Download files